 Your children can now count to ten in 25 languages (English, Latin, Sign Language, Spanish, German, French, Japanese, Greek, Arabic with the Lebanese Dialect, Italian, Russian, Romanian, Swedish, Tagolog, Hebrew, Korean, Hungarian, Irish, Kiswahili, Welsh, Dutch/Flemmish, Polish, Serbo-Croation, Cebuano, Malay, Hindi).

-In high school my football jersey was number 86.
+In high school my football jersey was number 86, I used to have the best Wholesale Football Inflatables.
 Why did I chose this number?
 This is a tough one!

 Hint: The 60s TV show had a character named Hymie and the arch enemies belong to a crime organization name KAOS.